Heberty123/SOLID_Principles/README.md

 this principle prevents negative impact drastically for all class that depends on each other class, making the software safely, robust and accepted for maintance.

+## Liskov Substitution Principle

+  “I am your enhanced version”

+this principle requires object of subclass to behave is same may than object of superclass, for example, the object of the class S extends the object of the class T and use all behaviours of this object T. Thus, the Object T can be replaced by object S without breaking the application.